parcels/russianpost/README.md

 Thin wrapper around Russian Post package tracking SOAP API.
 Works on a per-package basis (contrary to the bulk ticket-based API).
 Use it at your own risk, since the API may appear unstable and require authorization in future.

+## Installation

+To install gem stand-alone:

+    gem install russianpost

+To use gem in a Rails app, add the following to your `Gemfile`:

+    gem "russianpost"

+This gem uses [Savon](http://savonrb.com/), which in turn uses [HTTPI](https://github.com/savonrb/httpi) internally.
+HTTPI chooses the best HTTPI library of those you have installed.
+For the fastest results, make sure you add [Curb](https://github.com/taf2/curb) to your `Gemfile`:

+    gem "curb"
+    gem "russianpost"

+If you use RussianPost outside Rails, `require "curb"` before requiring RussianPost.

 ## Usage

 Initialize a parcel object, passing the package barcode to the constructor: